Dermatology · Papulosquamous Disorders

 Prognosis

-Lifelong condition; 30% develop psoriatic arthritis requiring early rheumatology referral.
+Chronic condition; 30% of patients develop psoriatic arthritis requiring early rheumatology referral.

 Full handout